mkikets99/CAHBotDatabase/packs/en/trumupcard/README.md

 | Trump's concealed carry permit allows him to legally weaponize himself with guns, Trump cologne, and _. | 1 |
 | Trump's cure for income inequality? _. | 1 |
 | Trump's favorite book: The Bible.
 The subject of his favorite Biblical verse: _. | 1 |
-| Trump's first pick to replace Justice Scalia?
+| Trump's first pick to replace Justice Scalia?Ivanka.
-Ivanka.

 His second: _. | 1 |
 | Trump's foundation gave $1000 to a Scientology-linked program that helps detoxify 9/11 rescue workers via "jogging, oil ingestion, sauna and _." | 1 |